ajoposor/aoPlotlyAddOn/README.md

          var url =  baseUri + uriQuery+"&format=json";
          ```

       * **yqlGoogleCSV**: In this case, the url to be provided is a google url that returns a csv file.
-The yql portion will be added by the function as "https://query.yahooapis.com/v1/public/yql?q="+encodeURIComponent("SELECT * from csv where url='"+url+"'")+"&format=json".
+The yql portion will be added by the function as `"https://query.yahooapis.com/v1/public/yql?q="+encodeURIComponent("SELECT * from csv where url='"+url+"'")+"&format=json"`.
 From json returned by $.getJSON (or Plotly.d3.json), json object would be readJson.query.results.row
       * **pureJson**: Use this case when you provide and url that returns an array of jsons.
 An array of jons will have one object for each data point.
 Each object should contain at least a property for the dates vales and a property for the y value.
 This arrayOfJsons has the same structure as that returned by Plotly.d3.csv.
       * **arrayOfJsons**: Use this case to provide data  you sourced from elsewhere, that you would like to be processed (change of date format, or calculate adjusted values).
 An array of jons will have one object for each data point.
 Each object should contain at least a property for the dates vales and a property for the y value.
 This arrayOfJsons has the same structure as that returned by Plotly.d3.csv.